cobilab/cryfa/README.md

 ```

 > [!NOTE]
-> Pre-compiled versions of Cryfa, optimized for 64-bit Linux and macOS, can be found in the `bin/` directory.
+> Pre-compiled binaries for 64-bit Linux, macOS, and Windows are available as assets on the [Releases](../../releases) page.

 # Usage